José Mujica: Guerrilla

-In the mid-1960's, he joined the newly formed MLN-Tupamaros movement, an armed political group inspired by the Cuban Revolution.
+In the mid-1960s, Mujica joined the newly formed MLN-Tupamaros movement, a far-left armed political group inspired by the Cuban Revolution.
 He participated in the brief 1969 takeover of Pando, a town close to Montevideo, leading one of six squads assaulting strategic points in the city.
 Mujica's team was charged with taking over the telephone exchange and was the only one to complete the operation without any mishaps.
-In March 1970 Mujica was gunned down while resisting arrest at a Montevideo bar; he injured two policemen and was in turn shot six times.
+In March 1970 Mujica was seriously injured while resisting arrest at a Montevideo bar; he injured two policemen and was in turn shot six times.
 The surgeon on call at the hospital saved his life.
-Tupamaros claimed that the surgeon was secretly Tupamaro and this is why his life was saved.
+Tupamaros claimed that the surgeon was secretly Tupamaro and that is why his life was saved.
 In reality the doctor was simply following ordinary medical ethics.
 At the time, the president of Uruguay was the controversial Jorge Pacheco Areco, who had suspended certain constitutional guarantees in response to MLN and Communist unrest.

-Mujica was captured by the authorities on four occasions.
+Mujica was captured by the authorities four times.
 He was among the more than 100 Tupamaros who escaped Punta Carretas Prison in September 1971 by digging a tunnel from inside the prison that led to the living room of a nearby home.
 Mujica was re-captured less than a month after escaping, but escaped Punta Carretas once more in April 1972.
 On that occasion he and about a dozen other escapees fled riding improvised wheeled planks down the tunnel dug by Tupamaros from outside the prison.
 He was re-apprehended for the last time in 1972, unable to resist arrest.
-In the months that followed, the country underwent the military coup in 1973.
+In the months that followed, the country underwent the military coup of 1973.
 In the meantime, Mujica and eight other Tupamaros were especially chosen to remain under military custody and in squalid conditions.
 In all, he spent 13 years in captivity.
 During the 1970s and 1980s, this included being confined to the bottom of an old, emptied horse-watering trough for more than two years.
-During his time in prison, Mujica suffered a number of health problems, particularly mental issues.
+During his time in prison, Mujica had a number of health problems, particularly mental issues.
 Although his two closest cellmates, Eleuterio Fernández Huidobro and Mauricio Rosencof, often managed to communicate with each other, they rarely managed to bring Mujica into the conversation.
-According to Mujica himself, at the time he was suffering from auditory hallucinations and related forms of paranoia.
+According to Mujica himself, at the time he was experiencing auditory hallucinations and related forms of paranoia.

-In 1985, when constitutional democracy was restored, Mujica was freed under an amnesty law that covered political and related military crimes committed since 1962.

-Several years after the restoration of democracy, Mujica and many Tupamaros joined other left-wing organizations to create the Movement of Popular Participation, a political party that was accepted within the Broad Front coalition.
+In 1985 after constitutional democracy was restored, Mujica was freed under an amnesty law that covered political and related military crimes committed since 1962.
+Several years after the restoration of democracy, Mujica and many Tupamaros joined other left-wing organizations to create the Movement of Popular Participation (MPP), a political party which was accepted within the Broad Front coalition.